Slava/label-tool/README.md

 The labeling UI provides a lot of features for drawing polygon shapes, editing them with assisted tracing with auto-tracing based on edges or an external ML model.

+Use it when you need to segment and label multiple images, either yourself or by a group.
+This tool makes it easy to gather and later export the data in a format compatible with [LabelMe](https://github.com/wkentaro/labelme).
+You can use this tool as an alternative to self-hosted tools like [LabelMe](https://github.com/wkentaro/labelme), [js-segment-annotator](https://github.com/kyamagu/js-segment-annotator), etc or hosted services like [LabelBox](https://www.labelbox.com/).

 ## [Labeling Demo](http://slv.io/label-tool/demo/)

 Demo of the labeling interface with all data served statically (no persistence, reverts on refresh).